The Complexity of Drawing Graphs on Few Lines and Few Planes: Fixed-Parameter Tractability of the Line Cover Numbers

+Note that, for computing the plane cover number~$\rho^2_3$, we cannot get a polynomial kernel (assuming $\cP \ne \cNP$) as we show that it is NP-hard to decide, for a given graph~$G$, whether $\rho^2_3(G)=2$ (see Theorem~\ref{thm:rhoeq2}).

-In the notation of the above proof, note that the statement $\rho^1_d(G'')\le k$ can be expressed as a prenex formula $\Phi$ in the existential first-order theory of the reals.
-The proof of Lemma~\ref{lem:inER} shows that such a formula can be written using $O(k^4)$ first-order variables and involving $O(k^4)$ polynomial inequalities, each of total degree at most~4 and with coefficients $\pm1$.
-We could now directly apply the decision procedure of Renegar~\cite{Renegar92a,Renegar92b,Renegar92c} to $\Phi$ and obtain an FPT algorithm for deciding whether $\rho^1_d(G)\le k$, but that would only provide a running time of $(k^{O(k^4)} + O(n+m))$.
-We can be a little more clever and reduce the exponent from $O(k^4)$ to $O(k^2)$.
-This is described in the proof of the following corollary.
+Let~$G$ be a graph of~$n$ vertices and~$m$ edges, and let~$H$ be a kernel of size~$O(k^4)$ as obtained by Theorem~\ref{thm:line-cover-kernel} from~$G$ in time~$O(n+m)$.
+By Corollary~\ref{cor:PhiGk}, the statement $\rho^1_d(H)\le k$ can be expressed by a statement~$\Phi$ in the existential first-order theory of the reals using $O(k^4)$ first-order variables and $k^{O(1)}$ polynomial inequalities, each of constant total degree and with coefficients of constant absolute value.
+Furthermore, such a statement~$\Phi$ can be computed in time~$k^{O(1)}$.
+If we directly apply the following decision procedure of Renegar to~$\Phi$, we obtain an algorithm for deciding for the original graph~$G$ whether $\rho^1_d(G)\le k$.